quicwg/multipath/draft-ietf-quic-multipath.md

 If validation fails, the client MUST NOT use the path and can remove any status associated to the path initiation attempt.
-However, as the used Path ID is anyway consumed, and the endpoint MUST explicitly close the path as specified in
+However, as the used Path ID is anyway consumed, the endpoint MUST explicitly close the path as specified in
 {{path-close}}.

 {{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of